maurergroup/maurergroup.github.io/src/content/team/ash-baldwin.md

 **Office:** G209, Department of Chemistry

 Ash's research centers on understanding how Pauli-repulsion and local Coulomb interactions influence hydrogen scattering from metal surfaces.
-His work explores:
+Her work explores:

 - Ultra-fast dynamics driven by light and electrons
 - Quantum correlation effects in surface processes